166

 Marysville was one of five towns that completely burned down.

-Information Centre.
-The quilt has 131 patches donated to the community by people all over Australia to show they care and to encourage them in the long road to recovery.
+Six years later, I stand admiring a beautiful quilt in Marysville’s Tourist Information Centre.
+The quilt has 131 patches donated to the community by people all over Australia to show they care and to encourage them on the long road to recovery.

 Black Saturday was a day Victorians will never forget.
 Our Melbourne day started normally.
 The kids were back to their first full week at school after the long summer holidays.
-We’d had an unprecedented hot spell, and because of the predicted extreme heat, school Saturday sport was cancelled.
+We’d had an unprecedented hot spell, and school Saturday sport was cancelled because of the predicted extreme heat.
 We talked about keeping cool at the cinema, but in the end, it was too hot to venture out.

 The temperature in Melbourne, a 90-minute drive from Marysville, peaked at 46.4°C. (115.5 °F.) It was the swirling, blustering 100 km per hour winds that were unusual and dangerous.
-The garden, despite our best efforts that summer was tinder dry, the lawn was scorched brown and in the winds the already sunburnt plants disintegrated, scattered across the garden like confetti.
-Imagine what it was like in Marysville a town in a valley surrounded by mountain forests.
+Despite our best efforts that summer, the garden was tinder dry, the lawn was scorched brown, and in the winds, the already sunburnt plants disintegrated, scattered across the garden like confetti.
+Imagine what it was like in Marysville, a town in a valley surrounded by mountain forests.

 There had been warnings of the bushfire risk all day.
 We watched horrified as fire after fire was reported, around 400 fires across the state.
 By the evening television news, it was apparent Victoria was on fire.

-Last year we spot an advert in the Sunday paper for a weekend break in Marysville at the recently opened Vibe Hotel, the deal included a bottle of Yarra Valley sparkling wine and Marysville lolly shop chocolates.
-It seemed like a perfect way to have a getaway and support the community as it continues to recover from the devastation.
+Last year, we spotted an advert in the Sunday paper for a weekend break in Marysville at the recently opened Vibe Hotel.
+The deal included a bottle of Yarra Valley sparkling wine and Marysville lolly shop chocolates.
+It seemed like a perfect way to getaway and support the community as it recovers from the devastation.

-I look forward to sharing more Marysville photos, it really is remarkable seeing the town six years on.
+I look forward to sharing more Marysville photos.
+It is remarkable seeing the town six years on.

 Hi Wren, I’m the person behind the Marysville Quilt project.
 If you’re interested in the back story, here it is! https://marysvillequilt.blogspot.com/